junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 <br>

 Dean snaps awake from the bed, breathing heavily.
-The corner of his eyes are wet.
+The corners of his eyes are wet.

 *No.*

-He clutches his chest, feeling it too tight to breath through.
+He clutches his chest, feeling it too tight to breathe through.
 His chest heaves and falls violently.
 His heart beats unsteadily under his rib bones.

 His hand reaches up, idling near his jaw, the places where the ghostly touch still lingers.
 He takes a slow breath in, and breathes it out.